ultimatenyx/sslcheck/readme.md

 # sslcheck

-A simple php script to check the expiry of SSL certificates.
+A simple php script to check the expiry of SSL certificates - Windows Version.

 <a href="https://asciinema.org/a/105703" target="_blank"><img src="https://asciinema.org/a/105703.png" width="480"/></a>